Death of Edgar Allan Poe: Cause of death

-Poe was originally buried at the back of Westminster Hall and Burying Ground without a headstone.
-This stone marks the original burial plot today.
+Poe was originally buried in a family plot in the First Presbyterian Church's Western Burying Ground, without a headstone.
+A later stone marks the original burial plot today.

 All medical records and documents, including Poe's death certificate, have been lost, if they ever existed.
-The precise cause of Poe's death is disputed, but many theories exist.
+The precise cause of death is disputed, but many theories exist.
 Many biographers have addressed the issue and reached different conclusions, ranging from Jeffrey Meyers' assertion that it was hypoglycemia to John Evangelist Walsh's conspiratorial murder plot theory.

 It has also been suggested that Poe's death might have resulted from suicide related to depression.
-In 1848, he nearly died from an overdose of laudanum, readily available as a tranquilizer and pain killer.
-Though it is unclear if this was a true suicide attempt or just a miscalculation on Poe's part, it did not lead to Poe's death a year later.
-In 2020, a psychological analysis of Poe's language theorized that he was suffering from a major depressive episode near the end of his life and that suicide could not be ruled out.
+In 1848, Poe nearly died from an overdose of laudanum, readily available as a tranquilizer and painkiller.
+Though it is unclear if this was a true suicide attempt or just a miscalculation on Poe's part, it did not lead to his death a year later.
+In 2020, a psychological analysis of Poe's language by Ryan L. Boyd theorized that he was suffering from a major depressive episode near the end of his life and that suicide could not be ruled out.
 However, the evidence for suicide was not consistently present in Poe's professional writings, leading the researchers to conclude that depression may have played a role in his death, but suicide seemed unlikely.

 Snodgrass was convinced that Poe died from alcoholism and did a great deal to popularize this idea.
 He was a supporter of the temperance movement and found Poe a useful example in his temperance work.
-However, Snodgrass's writings on the topic have been proven untrustworthy.
-Moran contradicted Snodgrass by stating in his own 1885 account that Poe did not die under the effect of any intoxicant.
-Moran claimed that Poe "had not the slightest odor of liquor upon his breath or person".
+However, Snodgrass's writings on the topic have proved to be untrustworthy.
+Moran contradicted Snodgrass by stating in his own 1885 account that Poe did not die under the effect of any intoxicant, writing that Poe "had not the slightest odor of liquor upon his breath or person".
 Even so, some newspapers at the time reported Poe's death as "congestion of the brain" or "cerebral inflammation", euphemisms for deaths from disgraceful causes such as alcoholism.
-In a study of Poe, a psychologist suggested that Poe had dipsomania.
+In a study of Poe from 1923, a psychologist suggested that Poe had dipsomania.